DILCISBoard/E-ARK-AIP/index.md

 of an emulation environment to render a representation.
 The result of this operation is the creation of a new version of the AIP.

-The result of a new version of the AIP is stored separately from the submission as explained in detail in section [5.2.2](#aipreps).

 Furthermore, the AIP format allows updating the AIP by adding a new version of the submission.
 This allows supporting the AIP edition which is defined in OAIS as follows: